patrickodacre/vue-js-nested-lists/README.md

 This is the fixed version of the project found on the 'master' branch.

-For an explanation of this project, please visit my [Vue.js blog](http://patrickwho.me/vue-js-nested-list-iteration-and-async-data-loading).
+Full explanation here on my <a href="http://patrickwho.me/vue-js-nested-list-rendering/" target="_blank">Vue.js blog</a>.

 ## Branches